Help – my tooth is killing me, and I have no insurance or money!

 Free Emergency Dentists

-Looking for free emergency dentists is a flawed strategy that is likely to prolong your pain and allow the condition to worsen.
+Looking for free emergency dentists is a flawed strategy likely to prolong your pain and allow the condition to worsen.
 Most providers that do pro bono work schedule patients at times convenient to them – rather than turn their world upside down for no compensation.

 Lining up financial assistance for dental work takes time.
 The patient demand for free services exceeds supply by a wide margin.
 Therefore, people who can wait their turn can sometimes get help paying for oral care.